-This lusciously epic Winter Veggie Gratin isn’t your average casserole!
+This lusciously cheesy Broccoli Cauliflower Brussels Sprout Gratin isn’t your average casserole.
 Ditch the canned cream-of-craziness, grab some veggies, and meet me in the kitchen!

 I hope y’all are hungry because I packed an entire crisper drawer’s worth of veggies into this cheesy little holiday casserole and it. is. awesome!!!